Brain-and-Consciousness/HBF/README.md

 *The quest to understand consciousness is humanity's next great frontier—and you're invited to be part of the journey.*

-**Brief history of HBF (University of Bergen's research interest group on brain and consciousness):**
+**Brief history of HBF (University of Bergen's research interest group on brain and consciousness):**<br>
 The cross-disciplinary, open HBF forum was initiated in late 2021 by Dr. Magdalena-Lucia Dumitru (previously at [BIO](https://www4.uib.no/en/find-employees/Magda.L.Dumitru), UiB) and Dr. Eivind Haga Ronold ([IBMP](https://www4.uib.no/en/find-employees/Eivind.Haga.Ronold), UiB).
 Announcements of monthly/bi-monthly HBF meetings, agenda, papers, opinions, and comments were posted on [Padlet](https://padlet.com/magdadumitru/hbf-brain-and-consciousness-427b4m9by7e00tpl) up to February 2022.
-Thereafter, the meeting calendar and abstracts are hosted on [GitHub](https://github.com/Brain-and-Consciousness/HBF) by Dr. Arvid Lundervold.
+Thereafter, the HBF communication is hosted on [GitHub](https://github.com/Brain-and-Consciousness/HBF) by Dr. Arvid Lundervold.
 The HBF forum is open to everyone interested in brain, consciousness, and AI ...

 <!-- Previous ingress: